HernandezA1007/INF656-Final-Project/README.md

 # INF656-Final-Project - MEAN Stack Project

 This project is a full-stack web application based on my web development proposal, using MongoDB, Express.js, Anguluar, and Node.js.
-(About and overview of project)
+(About and overview of project)...

 ## Features

 - ...
 - ...
+- ...

 ## Built With

-- Front-end: Angular framework (using HTML, CSS, and JavaScript, and typescript)
+- Front-end: Angular framework (using HTML, CSS, and JavaScript, and typescript)...
 - Back-end: Express.js framework and Node.js server-side...
 - Database: MongoDB a NoSQL...